 About the effect of coffee on different body systems in facts and opinions.
-The harm of coffee.
-Fact-based statement
+Harm from coffee.
+Statement based on facts

-Caffeine, one of the most active constituents of coffee beans, has been named one of the most commonly used drugs by university researchers in Melbourne.
-The statements of Australian researchers are by no means groundless, since excessive and prolonged consumption of coffee can cause physical and mental dependence, and if the daily allowance is exceeded, nausea and tinnitus.
+Caffeine, one of the most active components of coffee beans, has been named one of the most common drugs of abuse by university researchers in Melbourne.
+The statements of Australian researchers are by no means groundless, since excessive and long-term consumption of coffee can cause physical and mental dependence, and if the daily norm is exceeded, nausea and tinnitus.

-Coffeemania has become a real attribute of modern man.
+Coffee addiction has become a real attribute of modern man.
 This statement is especially relevant in relation to residents of megalopolises and cities.
-For them, the 5-10 minutes that they spend drinking their favorite drink become, in their opinion, a way to escape from everyday hustle and bustle and an extra reason to enjoy the bitter-tart aroma and taste of coffee.
-Years of this habit lead to it being associated with relaxation, but this is far from being the case.
-And in this article, we will introduce you to the reasons that should prompt you to opt for and refuse coffee and caffeinated drinks.
+For them, the 5-10 minutes they spend drinking their favorite drink becomes, in their opinion, a way to escape from the everyday hustle and bustle and another reason to enjoy the bitter-tart aroma and taste of coffee.
+Years of such habit lead to the fact that it is associated with relaxation, but this is far from the case.
+And in this article we will introduce you to the reasons that should prompt you to choose in favor of and abandon coffee and caffeine-containing drinks.

-Why do people think drinking coffee is good for health?
+Why do people think that drinking coffee is good for health?

 Caffeine is often called a soft drug, and it’s hard to disagree with this statement.
 We all know that a cup of strong aromatic coffee can evoke in us: